Adult Guardianship - Background Information

 ► Why would I file for guardianship?

-If you think the person cannot manage their money but is otherwise able to take care of him/herself, you may consider filing a petition for conservatorship.
+If you think the person cannot manage their money, but is otherwise able to take care of themselves, you may consider filing a petition for conservatorship.

-A guardian has nearly the same powers and duties to the ward as a parent does to a minor child.
-However, the guardian does not have to use his or her own money to pay for the ward’s care, and the guardian is not personally liable for harm done by the ward.
-Although the guardian has the authority to make decisions regarding the ward’s care, if possible, you should discuss decisions with the ward, members of the ward’s family and care providers.
+A guardian has nearly the same responsibilities for the person as a parent does to a minor child.
+However, the guardian does not have to use his or her own money to pay their care, and the guardian is not personally liable for harm done by the person.
+Although the guardian has the authority to make decisions regarding the person’s care, if possible, you should discuss decisions with the person, members of the person’s family and care providers.
 This will help avoid misunderstandings.
-The guardian has many powers and duties that include, but are not limited to, the following:
+The guardian has many responsibilities that include, but are not limited to, the following:

 - Housing